Travel in Austria

 Bad Ischl | The Emperor’s Villa & Spa in Salzkammergut

-The spa town of Bad Ischl is located in the heart of Austria's magnificent Lake District (Salzkammergut) and near the beautiful Traun River.
-For centuries, the town was a favorite spot for emperors of the Austro-Hungarian Empire.
-The town features a luxurious spa and a magnificent villa that served as the summer residence for Emperor Franz Joseph and his family.
-It's no wonder Emperor Franz Joseph called it "paradise on earth."
-Besides the spa, this small town offers a variety of additional attractions for visitors: well-kept cafes, museums, hiking trails, and beautiful viewpoints with panoramic vistas of the wonderful Lake District.
+The spa town of Bad Ischl is nestled in the heart of Austria’s stunning Lake District (Salzkammergut), near the scenic Traun River.
+For centuries, it was a favorite retreat of the Austro-Hungarian emperors and is home to a luxurious spa and the magnificent villa that served as the summer residence of Emperor Franz Joseph and his family.
+It’s no wonder he called it a “paradise on earth.”
+Beyond the spa, the town offers well-kept cafés, museums, hiking trails, and scenic viewpoints showcasing panoramic views of the breathtaking Lake District.

 A A